-1.3 The parties specifically understand and agree that as the result of Planning Board approval of a Definitive Subdivision Plan (see Exhibit C-2 ) the current uses allowed for in the zoning districts which presently comprise the Project Site are “grandfathered” for 8 years from the date of approval.
-However, in the event new or amended Dimensional requirements for the EZ District are enacted, amended or changed from those in effect on the Effective Date as specified in Section 9.1 herein, or any other local regulation, Bylaw or ordinance which materially impacts the Owner’s Projects, is or are enacted, amended or changed from those in effect on the Effective Date, prior to Owner formally applying for any such approval, order or permit required for construction of the Owner’s Projects, Owner may terminate this Agreement by written notice to the Town, whereupon this Agreement shall be null and void without recourse to the Town.
+1.7 The parties specifically understand and agree that as the result of Planning Board approval of a Definitive Subdivision Plan (see Exhibit C-2 ) the current uses allowed for in the zoning districts which presently comprise the Project Site are frozen for 8 years from the date of approval.
+However, in the event new or amended Dimensional requirements for the EZ District are enacted, amended or changed from those in effect on the Effective Date as specified in Section 9.1 herein, or any other local regulation, Bylaw or ordinance which is applicable to Owner’s Project and materially impacts the Owner’s Projects, is or are enacted, amended or changed from those in effect on the Effective Date, prior to Owner formally applying for any such approval, order or permit required for construction of the Owner’s Projects, Owner may terminate this Agreement by written notice to the Town, whereupon this Agreement shall be null and void without recourse to the Town.

-1.4 Prior to the issuance of the first Building Permit for either the Enterprise Project or the 40R Project the Owner shall organize a Common Roadway Association, mandatory membership in which shall be enforced by deed restriction and/or duly recorded affirmative covenant and shall consist of all Owners of all properties, including without limitation the 40R Project, which front on or use the Common Roadway previously approved by the Planning Board (See, Exhibit A hereof), or any extension thereof, for any purpose.
-The terms, conditions, management and operation of the Common Roadway Association shall be as Owner, in its sole discretion, determines.
+1.8 Prior to the issuance of the first Building Permit for either the Enterprise Project or the 40R Project the Owner shall organize a Common Roadway Association, mandatory membership in which shall be enforced by deed restriction and/or duly recorded affirmative covenant and shall consist of all Owners of all properties, including without limitation the 40R Project, which front on or use the Common Roadway previously approved by the Planning Board (See, Exhibit A hereof), or any extension thereof, for any purpose.
+The terms, conditions, management and operation of the Common Roadway Association shall be as Owner, in its sole discretion, determines provided that the applicable documents shall adequately provide that the road shall always remain private, and that all maintenance and plowing shall be the responsibility of the owners without involvement or participation by the Town.
 The Common Roadway Association Agreement shall be subject to the reasonable review of the Planning Board prior to recording.

 .

-1.5 This Agreement shall not be amended so as to increase the overall ground floor area of the Enterprise Project unless approved by a majority vote of the Town of Lancaster Annual Town Meeting or a Special Town Meeting.
+1.9 This Agreement shall not be amended so as to increase the overall ground floor area of the Enterprise Project unless approved by a majority vote of the Town of Lancaster Annual Town Meeting or a Special Town Meeting.

+1.10 In consideration of the various commitments of Owner contained in this Memorandum of Agreement, the Town agrees that it will:

+Appoint a single municipal point of contact to assist Owner in navigating the local permitting process.

+Determine and make available to Owner and the public, the requirements for each permit if not readily available in current publicly available regulation or bylaw.

+Identify Owner all necessary permits for any phase of the Enterprise Project.

+Recommend to each subsuqent municipal permit granting or approval authority, that the procedure for determining the completeness of a submission be provided to the Owner in writing upon request.

+Schedule meetings and public hearings.

+Recommend to each subsuqent municipal permit granting or approval authority that meetings and public hearings be promptly scheduled and that additional meetings and public hearings be conducted so as to facilitate the public hearing process and the dissemination of information to the public.

 2. WATER AND SEWER.
 Water and sewer service shall be provided to all members of the Common Roadway Association, as defined in Section 1.4 above, as set forth immediately below.